DavidCalebChaparroOrozco/Daily-Projects/README.md

 * Day 101: Technical Test "longestValidParentheses" and "search" [LeetCode](https://leetcode.com/problems/).
   * longestValidParentheses: Given a string containing just the characters '(' and ')', find the length of the longest valid (well-formed) parentheses substring.
 [Problem Description](https://leetcode.com/problems/longest-valid-parentheses/description/)
   * search: Given an array of integers `nums` sorted in ascending order, which is possibly rotated at an unknown pivot, and an integer `target`, find the index of `target` in `nums` or return -1 if it is not in `nums`.
 The algorithm must run in O(log n) time complexity.
 [Problem Description](https://leetcode.com/problems/search-in-rotated-sorted-array/description/)

+* Day 102: 🍦 Object-Oriented Programming in Python with Ice Cream Example 🍦

+  * Today, I explored the fundamentals of Object-Oriented Programming (OOP) in Python using a fun and relatable example: an ice cream shop.
+This project highlights the six basic principles of OOP—inheritance, cohesion, abstraction, polymorphism, coupling, and encapsulation.
+Here's a summary of what I accomplished:

+    - **Abstraction and Encapsulation**: Created an abstract base class `IceCream` to represent the common attributes and behaviors of all ice creams.
+Encapsulated the flavor and price attributes to protect them from direct modification.
+    - **Inheritance**: Developed two subclasses, `ScoopIceCream` and `Sundae`, inheriting from the `IceCream` class.
+These subclasses extend the base class by adding specific attributes like the number of scoops and toppings.
+    - **Polymorphism**: Implemented a function `print_ice_cream_details` that takes any `IceCream` object and prints its details.
+This demonstrates how different ice cream objects can be handled through a single interface.
+    - **Cohesion**: Ensured each class has a single, well-defined responsibility.
+For example, `ScoopIceCream` handles the specifics of scoop-based ice cream, while `Sundae` manages sundae-specific attributes.
+    - **Coupling**: Maintained loose coupling between classes to ensure that changes in one class minimally affect others.
+This was achieved through well-defined interfaces and clear separation of responsibilities.
+    - **Encapsulation**: Used private attributes to encapsulate the internal state of the objects, providing getter methods to access the values.